full-void/data-science-concepts/README.md

     - Using various metrics
 * Overfitting, Underfitting and Model Selection

+## SVM

+This notebook discusses SVMs as a classification problem solver.
+It talks about:

+* What is SVM
+    - Advantages
+    - Disadvantages
+* Practical Example
+    - About dataset, Load Data and Pre-processing
+    - Train/test
+    - Modeling with sklearn
+    - Evaluation
+        + Confusion Matrix
+        + Classification Report (Precision, Recall, F1 Score)
+        + Jaccard Index

 ## Logistic Regression

 This notebook discusses Logistic Regression as a way to approach classification problems.
 It details upon: